 Secure email vs secure messaging apps

-Depending on your threat model, you may also want to consider using secure messaging apps, which do not have all of the vulnerabilities discussed above.
+Depending on your threat model, it may make sense to use secure messaging apps instead of email.
+Messaging apps do not have all of the vulnerabilities of email services.

 We have tested many different services and compiled a list of our favorites.
 Here are a few reviews of some of the best apps we've tested: